Stock events for Intercontinental Exchange, Inc. (ICE)

 Ownership

-Intercontinental Exchange, Inc. is primarily owned by institutional investors, holding approximately 87% of the company's shares.
-Major institutional owners include Vanguard Group Inc. and BlackRock, Inc. Individual investors hold approximately 8.01% to 30.44% of the company's stock.
-Jeffrey C. Sprecher, the founder of ICE, is the largest individual shareholder, owning 1.32% of the company.
-Insiders collectively own under 1% of the company.
+Intercontinental Exchange, Inc. is primarily owned by institutional investors, holding approximately 87% to 93.6% of the company's shares.
+Major institutional shareholders include Vanguard Group Inc., BlackRock, Inc., and State Street Corp.
+Individual investors hold a smaller portion of the stock, around 5.61% to 30.89%.
+Jeffrey C. Sprecher, the founder and CEO, is the largest individual shareholder, owning 7.39 million shares, representing 1.29% of the company.
+Insiders collectively own less than 1% of the company.

 Ask Our Expert AI Analyst